vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 	include	"Debugger.asm"
 ```

-Run `build.bat` to make sure your diassembly builds properly and there are no conflicting labels.
+Run `build.bat` to make sure your disassembly builds properly and there are no conflicting labels.
 For the vanilla disassembly, you'll most likely get the following error:

 ```
 <...> Error : Label 'console' multiply defined
 console: dc.b 'SEGA MEGA DRIVE '
 ```

-This is because debugger definitions use Console as a namespace for new set of console-related commands (`Console.Write`, `Console.Run` etc), which conflicts with ROM header label with the same name.
+This is because debugger definitions use `Console` as a namespace for new set of console-related commands (`Console.Write`, `Console.Run` etc), which conflicts with a ROM header label with the same name.

-To fix this, search for "Console:" in `sonic1.asm`.
+To fix this, search for `Console:` in `sonic1.asm`.
 You should find the conflicting line.
-Just remove "Console:" part (it's not used anyways) like so:
+Just remove the `Console:` part (it's not used anyways) like so:

 ```diff
 -Console:	dc.b 'SEGA MEGA DRIVE ' ; Hardware system ID
 +		dc.b 'SEGA MEGA DRIVE ' ; Hardware system ID
 ```

-Your project should now build fine, so it's time to install Error Handler itself!
+Your project should now build fine, so it's time to install the Error Handler itself!

 ## Step 3.
 Install the Error Handler

-`Debugger.asm` file you've included earlier is just a set of macros definitions.
-You cannot actually use them unless there's real code that handles exceptions, debug text rendering etc. So you must now include Error Handler itself (the `ErrorHandler.asm` file that you've also copied).
+The `Debugger.asm` file you've included earlier is just a set of macros definitions.
+You cannot actually use them unless there's real code that handles exceptions, debug text rendering etc. So you must now include the Error Handler itself (the `ErrorHandler.asm` file that you've also copied).

 > **Note**
 >